EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/electrical-gremlins-and-a-blown-clutch/index.md

 That's not good, I wasn't expecting to see chunks in there.
 ![](images/6.jpg)

-A few hours later and after having dissassembled most of the front end to drop the transmission I discovered the issue.
+A few hours later and after having disassembled most of the front end to drop the transmission I discovered the issue.
 One of the rubber dampeners on the clutch disc had completely disintegrated!
 There was pieces of it and some metal jammed up in the pressure plate which is why the clutch wouldn't disengage.

 That clunk I heard earlier when making clutch cable adjustments was the dampener exploding.
 ![](images/8.jpg)

-Not much meat left to the clutch disc so maybe it was a good thing afterall.
+Not much meat left to the clutch disc so maybe it was a good thing after all.
 ![](images/9.jpg)
 ![](images/10.jpg)